luanelandau/luanelandau/README.md

-- 👋 Hi, I’m @luanelandau
+# Hi, I'm Luane 👋

+- 🧬 Ph.D. candidate in Evolutionary Genomics at the University at Buffalo.
-- 👀 I’m interested in Genomics and Evolution.
+- 🔬 Interested in genomics, gene expression evolution, and comparative genomics.
-- 🌱 I’m currently learning how to assemble genomes, as well as to work with RNA-seq data.
-The scripts updates in this account are merely for organization purposes as well as for sharing with lab mates and other colleagues that are using the same cluster as I am.
-This is not meant to be a step-by-step to assemble any genome or material to serve as reference.
-All work here is on-going.
+- 🌱 Currently working with RNA-seq, genome assembly, and bioinformatics.
-- 📫 You can reach me through my institutional email luanejan@buffalo.edu
+- 📫 Reach me at: **luanejan@buffalo.edu**

 <!---
 luanelandau/luanelandau is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.